 As I said in yesterday’s blog post, 4 Quick And Easy Halloween Costumes, once I decided to dress up for Mickey’s Not So Scary Halloween Party, I knew that I had to be something awesome.
 I’ve always had a soft spot for Teenage Mutant Ninja Turtles.
 Back when they were first popular, before I even had children, my godson was obsessed with them.
 I watched the cartoons, I saw the movies, I played with the toys.
 I know all about those turtles; it would be so much fun to be one for halloween!
 In a Teenage Mutant Ninja Turtle costume I could talk like a surfer, leap around and randomly throw ninja kicks.
 The fact that I get to carry a weapon was even better.

 Don’t get scared by the list of materials needed for this costume, it’s pretty easy.
-I’ve done the hard work for you by combining the best parts of several Ninja Turtle DIY costume ideas found on Pinterest with my own ideas into one easy-to-follow blog post.
+I’ve done the hard work by combining the best parts of several Ninja Turtle DIY costume ideas found on Pinterest with my own ideas into one easy-to-follow blog post.
+I’ve even made a shopping list for you!
+You can download the printable PDF below. ☟

 Let’s get started!
 Gather your materials: